 - Speaker of the Royal Council

 - Lord Warden

 - Lord High Treasurer

-Additionally, the Ducal Authority may appoint additional advisory seats to the Privy Council as may be deemed right and proper.2.
+Additionally, the Royal Authority may appoint additional advisory seats to the Privy Council as may be deemed right and proper.2.
 Lords of the Ridings

 Lords of the Ridings shall be responsible, in coordination with the Lord High Treasurer, for the collection of taxes and duties.